 12 countries and 10 states represented in the student body.

 The mission of The Webb Schools is to provide an exemplary learning community that nurtures and inspires boys and girls to become men and women who: think boldly, mindfully, and creatively; act with honor and moral courage; lead with distinction; serve with a generous spirit.

 The Next 100

-In 1922 Thompson and Vivian Webb founded The Webb Schools in the rolling foothills of Claremont, California.
-Over the last 100 years, we’ve seen the timeless values first embedded in the Webb School of California tested and reaffirmed, the establishment of the world-class Raymond M. Alf Museum of Paleontology, and the founding and flourishing of a singular and extraordinary Vivian Webb School.
-Always more than the sum of its parts, The Webb Schools continue to thrive today, an educational powerhouse like no other.
+In 1922, Thompson and Vivian Webb founded The Webb Schools in the rolling foothills of Claremont, California.
+Over the last 100 years, we’ve seen the timeless values first embedded in the Webb School of California tested and reaffirmed, the establishment of the world-class Raymond M. Alf Museum of Paleontology and the founding and flourishing of a singular and extraordinary Vivian Webb School.
+Always more than the sum of its parts, The Webb Schools continue to thrive today in a spirit of unbounded thinking, an educational powerhouse like no other.

 It’s no exaggeration to say that The Webb Schools rose from humble beginnings.
 As the story is told, Thompson and Vivian Webb sold nearly all of their worldly possessions in a tag sale to finance a trip from Tennessee to California to take over an abandoned school campus above Claremont.
 They arrived here with less than $100 in their pockets.
 Their unlikely success was to be equal parts dream and determination.

 In 1922, the asking price for the ramshackle property in the hills above Claremont was somewhere between $30,000 and $40,000.
 The owners wanted half of the asking price in cash.
 Well, again, with less than $100 on hand – other arrangements had to be made.
 And they were.